 - Selection of a single node Click once on a single node.
-Additional nodes can be added by holding down Ctrl (or (#) for Mac) and clicking on them (see figure 15.35). - Selecting all nodes in a subtree Double clicking on a inner node results in the selection of all nodes in the subtree rooted at the node. - Selection via the Metadata table Select one or more entries in the table.
-The corresponding nodes will now be selected in the tree.
+Additional nodes can be added by holding down Ctrl (or (#) for Mac) and clicking on them (see figure 15.39). - Selecting all nodes in a subtree Double clicking on a inner node results in the selection of all nodes in the subtree rooted at the node.